The Best of Morocco

 Place Tour des Nations Unies, with arches of golden stones, housed in the heart of the white city.
-It is a huge garden with avenues bordered by large palm trees, ficus, arcades, pergolas, and flowerbeds which represent 70 years of chic architecture.
+It is a huge garden with avenues bordered by large palm trees, ficus, arcades, pergolas, and flowerbeds, representing 70 years of chic architecture.

 You will always find its Skala and its very impressive clock tower from the colonial period.

-Shopping in Casablanca, a city famous for fashion and shopping.
+Shopping in Casablanca, a city famous for fashion and shopping, will be a great experience for you.
 It has one of the largest shopping centers in Africa.
 Morocco Mall is a temple of shopping and leisure.
 In addition to the Morocco Mall, you will find the Anfa Place shopping center, the Twin Center, and the entire Maarif area for shopaholics.

-Visit the Museum of Moroccan Judaism: which opened its doors for the first time in 1977, this museum offers a historical and ethnographic opening on the Moroccan Jewish community, with more than 1500 historical objects including documents, traditional clothes, objects ceremonial, and a large collection of photographs.
+Visit the Museum of Moroccan Judaism, which opened its doors for the first time in 1977.
+This museum offers a historical and ethnographic opening on the Moroccan Jewish community, with more than 1500 historical objects, including documents, traditional clothes, ceremonial objects, and a large collection of photographs.
 Return to your place of residence.
-Dinner at your hotel and overnight.
+Dinner at your hotel and overnight stay is organized.

 Day 10: Casablanca – Marrakech (B)